mdredze/twitter_stream_downloader/README.md

 Location files are similar:
 locations=value1,value2,value3,value4

-These files are provided using the "stream_filename" argument.
+These files are provided using the "parameters-file" argument.